SemVink: Advancing VLMs' Semantic Understanding of Optical Illusions via Visual Global Thinking: Introduction

 Current VLM architectures prioritize high-level semantic reasoning at the expense of low-level visual operations fundamental to human perception.
 While benchmarks like EXAMS-V~\citep{das2024examsv} test compositional reasoning, they neglect perceptual adaptability—the ability to iteratively refine visual analysis through multi-scale or contrast adjustments.
 This oversight masks a critical weakness: VLMs universally fail to detect hidden text or objects, even when explicitly prompted to ``zoom in'' or ``adjust contrast'', as shown in Figure~\ref{fig:problems}.
 The root cause lies in their reliance on static, high-resolution embeddings that prioritize local texture over global structure, burying hidden patterns under redundant spatial features.

 We address this gap through three contributions.
-First, we introduce \textbf{HC-Bench}, the first benchmark for hidden content recognition, comprising 112 synthetic images with embedded Latin/non-Latin text and objects.
-Generated via Stable Diffusion with ControlNet, these images preserve naturalistic backgrounds while embedding content detectable only through perceptual adjustments.
-Second, we demonstrate universal failure across 11 state-of-the-art VLMs (0–5.36\% accuracy), revealing their inability to simulate human-like visual refinement via prompting or few-shot learning.
-Third, we propose \textsc{\textbf{SemVink} (\textbf{Sem}antic \textbf{Vi}sual Thi\textbf{nk}ing)} to identify a surprisingly effective solution: programmatic image scaling to low resolutions (32–128 pixels), which suppresses redundant features and achieves >99\% accuracy.
+First, we introduce \textbf{HC-Bench}, a benchmark for hidden content recognition, comprising 112 synthetic images with embedded Latin/non-Latin texts and objects.
+Generated via the Stable Diffusion model~\citep{rombach2022} with ControlNet~\citep{controlnet}, these images preserve naturalistic backgrounds while embedding content detectable only through perceptual adjustments.
+Second, we demonstrate universal failure across 12 state-of-the-art VLMs (0–5.36\% accuracy), revealing their inability to simulate human-like visual refinement via prompting or few-shot learning.
+Third, we propose \textsc{\textbf{SemVink} (\textbf{Sem}antic \textbf{Vi}sual Thi\textbf{nk}ing)} to identify a surprisingly effective solution: programmatic image scaling to low resolutions (32–128 pixels), which suppresses redundant features and achieves over 99\% accuracy.
 Embedding analysis confirms that scaling shifts attention from local textures to global patterns, mirroring human perceptual strategies.

-Our contributions are as follows: \begin{itemize} \item { To the best of our knowledge, we introduce the first benchmark for hidden content recognition, addressing limitations in existing datasets like EXAMS-V~\citep{das2024examsv} and IllusionBench~\citep{2025illusionbench}. } \item { We empirically reveal the VLMs’ inability to perform human-like perceptual adjustments, exposing a foundational design flaw prioritizing semantics over basic visual processing. } \item { We propose a scalable solution via preprocessing pipelines, demonstrating that low-level operations can bridge the gap between computational vision and human cognition. } \end{itemize}
+Our contributions are as follows: \begin{itemize} \item { We introduce a benchmark for hidden content recognition, addressing limitations in existing datasets like EXAMS-V~\citep{das2024examsv} and IllusionBench~\citep{2025illusionbench}. } \item { We empirically reveal the VLMs’ inability to perform human-like perceptual adjustments, exposing a foundational design flaw prioritizing semantics over basic visual processing. } \item { We propose a scalable solution via preprocessing pipelines, demonstrating that low-level operations can bridge the gap between computational vision and human cognition. } \end{itemize}

 Our findings challenge the prevailing focus on semantic abstraction in VLM design.
-This study redefines VLM evaluation by emphasizing the importance of integrating low-level visual skills into multimodal architectures—a paradigm shift critical for real-world robustness in ambiguous scenarios.
+This study redefines VLM evaluation by emphasizing the importance of integrating low-level visual skills into multimodal architectures which is a paradigm shift critical for real-world robustness in ambiguous scenarios.
 By linking encoder limitations to redundant feature patterns, we provide actionable insights for improving VLM design.